internetarchive/sandcrawler/kafka/topics.md

         => 12 partitions
         => key is sha1hex of PDF; enable key compaction; gzip compression

+    sandcrawler-ENV.xml-doc
+        => fulltext XML; mostly JATS XML
+        => schema is JSON, with 'jats_xml' field containing the XML as a string => 6 partitions
+        => key is sha1hex of XML document; enable key compaction; gzip compression

+    sandcrawler-ENV.html-teixml
+        => extracted fulltext from HTML; mostly TEI-XML => schema is JSON, with 'tei_xml' field containing the XML as a string => 6 partitions
+        => key is sha1hex of source HTML document; enable key compaction; gzip compression

     sandcrawler-ENV.pdf-thumbnail-SIZE-TYPE
         => thumbnail images (eg, png, jpg) from PDFs => raw bytes in message (no JSON or other wrapping). fields average 10 KByte